Where to find further help and support for hidden challenges

 Young Stroke Service

-The Young Stroke Service is designed to provide tailored support for young adults aged 18 to 55 who have had a stroke.
-This includes therapy for depression and anxiety as well as a memory skills group.
-The service runs in Victoria and South Australia at the moment, but hopes to be in more parts of Australia soon.
+The Young Stroke Service supports young adults aged 18 to 55 who have had a stroke.
+It offers help for depression, anxiety and memory problems.
+The service runs in Victoria and South Australia.
+It may expand to other parts of Australia in the future.

 Website: https://www.youngstrokeservice.org.au